Azure/azure-iot-middleware-freertos/README.md

 | Azure IoT Hub                 | :heavy_check_mark: |
 | Azure IoT Device Provisioning | :heavy_check_mark: |
 | Azure IoT Plug and Play       | Future Release     |

+## Porting

+To work with the Azure FreeRTOS Middleware, the SDK requires the customer to supply a `send` and `recv` function to the MQTT layer.
+In depth documentation can be found in the header file [here](source/interface/azure_iot_transport_interface.h).

 ## Running Sample on Windows